3 Days in Cincinnati with kids

 Dinner for the evening brought us to Americano Burger Bar which is a short walk from several downtown hotels.
 This burger bar has fun foosball, shuffleboard and several TVs.
 With a menu that included beautiful salads, unique burgers, affordable kid’s meal options and more craft beers, our family was set.
 Americano Burger Bar has $5 burger deals and other specials that are worth looking into during your visit to Cincinnati.

 Before heading to the zoo, we had to make a stop at Holtman’s Donut Shop for a sweet treat and warm coffee.
+Fuel up on your trip to Cincinnati with kids!
 Established in 1960, this donut shop is one that you don’t want to miss.
 It is a small shop in the Over the Rhine neighborhood with window seating, a viewing area to watch the donut magic happen and a huge assortment of donut choices.
 What was meant to be a small treat on the way to the zoo ended up being a half dozen donuts to-go ranging from maple glazed to Fruity Pebble topped.
 The shop did not slow down during our short visit.
 Between out of town visitors and neighbors grabbing something to go, we can see why their website suggests coming early before they sell out of donuts.

 The drive back over to the city center had us zig zagging our way out of Eden Park on streets reminiscent of something you would see in San Francisco.
 We dropped off our vehicle at the Westin and walked across the street to